 1. Marquette University

 The MBA program at Marquette covers all functional areas of a business.
-It puts special emphasis on topics such as society, ethics, and global business, with a focus on International Specialization.
-Marquette offers a practical education with business and career application.
+It emphasizes topics such as society, ethics, and global business, focusing on International Specialization.
+Marquette offers a practical education with business and career applications.
 The Executive MBA admits up to 25 students during each admissions cycle.
 The program length is 17 months, consisting of approximately 50 credits.
-The program format is blended, with 40% of the content delivered online, and the rest face-to-face.
+The program format is blended, with 40% of the content delivered online and the rest face-to-face.
 You need at least five years of management experience to apply for the program.
 A typical class consists of 15-22 students, for a small student-to-teacher ratio.

 2. University of Wisconsin Oshkosh